Move from Generalist to Specialist

 Imagine setting yourself free from those limiting beliefs.
 Notice what thoughts you would have to let go of in order to own your expertise and acknowledge the impact you make.

 Awareness is the first step.
 Discover your money blocks.
 Where do you feel unworthy or don’t want to be considered greedy?
-If you were to double, or even triple your rates, what fears would arise?Blocks around money and worth limits your income.
+If you were to double, or even triple your rates, what fears would arise?Blocks around money and worth limits your #accounting firm's income.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Focus On Your Expertise